 One of the biggest changes of recent times has been the Covid-19 pandemic!
-The extent of the on-going changes that are taking place on a global basis are not yet fully apparent.
-They will be on-going for awhile yet.
+The extent of the ongoing changes that are taking place on a global basis is not yet fully apparent.
+They will be ongoing for awhile yet.

 In this time of discombobulation, it has created space (for me at least) to pause and reflect.
 To take stock, question previous ‘normalities’ – it’s one of the few positives that have come out of the Covid-19 pandemic!
 All this talk of wanting to return to the ‘old normal’… no, I want to look at the opportunity of a ‘new normal’, something better than I had before!

 However innovative you are, time never stands still.
 Ultimately, change is inevitable, so it needs to be seen as an opportunity.
 Don’t fight it, embrace change.